 - REFERENCE_POINT: choose the reference point that is fixed.
 Only OBS_POINT and MID_POINT values are allowed.
 OBS_POINT keeps \vec{x}1 fixed, and only \vec{x}2 is moved.
 This corresponds to a Young double-pinhole experiment where the first aperture is fixed, and the second one changes position.
 MID_POINT keeps the midpoint $(\vec{x}1 + \vec{x}2)/2$ fixed, and \vec{x}1 and \vec{x}2 are moved symmetrically with respect to it.
 This corresponds to a Young double-pinhole experiment where the two apertures are moved symmetrically with respect to a reference point.
-Default value is OBS_POINT. - X0[um]: horizontal coordinate of the reference point, in μ m.
-Default value is 0 μ m. - Y0[um]: vertical coordinate of the reference point, in μ m.
-Default value is 0 μ m.
+For two-dimensional coherence maps with either PLANE = HOR or PLANE = VER, this quantity has no effects and is neglected.
+Default value is OBS_POINT. - X0[um]: for one-dimensional coherence profiles, horizontal coordinate of the reference point, in μm.
+For two-dimensional coherence maps with PLANE=HOR, this quantity is interpreted as the vertical coordinate of x1, while in the case of PLANE=VER it represents the horizontal coordinate of y1.
+Default value is 0 μm. - Y0[um]: for one-dimensional coherence profiles, vertical coordinate of the reference point, in μm.
+For two-dimensional coherence maps with PLANE=HOR, this quantity is interpreted as the vertical coordinate of x2, while in the case of PLANE=VER it represents the horizontal coordinate of y2.
+Default value is 0 μm.